benhur07b/benhur07b.github.io/_posts/2017-04-03-solve-bcd-problem-in-windows-8-8.1-10.md

 ---
 layout: post
-title: Solve Boot Configuration Data (missing or corrupt BCD) file problem in Windows 8/8.1/10.
+title: "Solve Boot Configuration Data (missing or corrupt BCD) file problem in Windows 8/8.1/10."
 description: Windows not booting properly?
 Giving you that Blue Screen of Death?
 It might be a problem with our Boot Configuration Data.
 Here's one of the ways you can solve it.
 tags: [windows]
 pinned: false